Classical and Medieval Studies Minor

 Ludens itando turba ("Travelin' Band" by John Fogerty © 1970 Jondora Music.
 Used by permission.)

-Besides its applications in academic research and creative expression, the study of classical languages is itself one of the most effective ways to sharpen English skills, giving polish to spelling, syntax, and style, and illuminating the rules of grammar.
+Besides its many academic and creative applications, the study of classical languages is itself one of the most effective ways to sharpen English skills, giving polish to spelling, syntax, and style, and illuminating all rules of grammar.
 While required by most doctoral programs in Classics, Philosophy and History, having a classical language is a tremendous advantage to graduate school applicants in most any field.